 In the past we have discussed the intersections between affect, cognition and language.
-In chapter 10, we explored the importance of the infant/child’s relatedness in enhancing cognitive development.
-In this chapter, we will examine some recent findings highlighting infants’ early cognitive capacities.
+In the article Cognition and Relatedness, we explored the importance of the infant/child’s relatedness in enhancing cognitive development.
+In this article, we will examine some recent findings highlighting infants’ early cognitive capacities.
 This is not intended as a comprehensive review, but rather as examples of infants’ abilities.
-In addition, this material is presented in order to emphasize the importance of enhancing the affect of interest in the service cognition.
+In addition, this material is presented in order to emphasize the importance of enhancing the affect of interest in the service of cognition.

 Early Cognitive Processes

 Alison Gopnik, Ph.D., is at the center of highlighting our understanding of how babies and young children think and learn.
 “Even the youngest children know, experience, and learn far more than scientists ever thought possible,” she notes (2010, p.
 76).
 Alison, with her co-authors Andrew Meltzoff and Patricia Kuhl, wrote an engaging book on these issues, titled The Scientist in the Crib: Minds, Brains, and How Children Learn.
 The authors discuss a variety of studies she and her colleagues have conducted over the years to show what goes on in the minds of infants and small children.

 For instance, they found that: 18-month-olds can understand preferences in other people which differ from their own (“I might want one thing, whereas you want another” — the beginnings of empathy); babies understand the relation between a statistical sample and a population, and young children use statistical evidence and experiments to determine cause and effect.
 Daniel Stern notes: “From birth on, there appears to be a central tendency to form and test hypotheses about what is occurring in the world.
 Infants are constantly ‘evaluating’ in the sense of asking, is this different from or the same as that?”
 (1985, p.
 42).